kaseykhanhpham/eucalyptus-hybrid-resequencing/03.var_calling/README.md

 ```

 ### Run Variant Caller
-I am using the variant caller [FreeBayes](https://github.com/freebayes/freebayes), which estimates internal population parameters for the individuals it is provided with using Bayesian inference.
-This is probably a good choice for my dataset given that I don't have a set of validated SNPs for training a variant caller like GATK.
-I followed recommendations on FreeBayes' Github page for parameter selection.
+I am using the variant caller [`FreeBayes`](https://github.com/freebayes/freebayes), which estimates internal population parameters for the individuals it is provided with using Bayesian inference.
+This is probably a good choice for my dataset given that I don't have a set of validated SNPs for training a variant caller like `GATK`.
+I followed recommendations on `FreeBayes`' Github page for parameter selection.

-I ran FreeBayes on each chromosome separately, with the same parameters each time.
+I ran `FreeBayes` on each chromosome separately, with the same parameters each time.
 See the job files named `fb_NC0526--.job` for each set of individual parameters.

 **Command for chromosome 1:**